Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device id string True
+DEVICE_ID The storage device id. string True

 Parameter Description Data Type Required Default

---force Force device remove marker False -
+--force Force device remove. marker False -

-Sets storage device to failed state
+Sets storage device to failed state.

 Sets a storage device to state failed.
 This command can be used, if an administrator believes that the device must be replaced.
 Attention: a failed state is final, meaning, all data on the device will be automatically recovered to other devices in the cluster.